adobe/buildrunner/README.rst

             # A map specifying files that should be injected into the container.
             # The map key is the alias referencing a given file (as configured in
-            # the "local-files" section of the global configuration file) and the
+            # the "local-files" section of the global configuration file) or a
+            # relative path to a file/directory in the build directory.
+The value
-            # value is the path the given file should be mounted at within the
+            # is the path the given file should be mounted at within the container.
-            # container.
             files:
               namespaced.file.alias1: "/path/to/readonly/file/or/dir"
               namespaced.file.alias2: "/path/to/readwrite/file/or/dir:rw"
+              build/dir/file: "/path/to/build/dir/file"

             # A list specifying other service containers whose exposed volumes
             # should be mapped into this service container's file system.
 Any